 What is Iressa?

-Iressa is used in to treat non-small cell lung cancer.
-Gefitinib is usually given after other cancer medicines have been tried without success.
+Iressa is used to treat non-small cell lung cancer.

 Iressa should only be administered under the supervision of a qualified healthcare provider experienced in the use of cancer chemotherapeutic agents.

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

 Serious side effects have been reported with the use of Iressa including: allergic reactions (difficulty breathing; closing of the throat; swelling of the lips, tongue, or face; or hives); skin reactions/rash, lung problems; liver problems; eye problems; severe nausea, vomiting, loss of appetite, or diarrhea; and others.
 Talk to your doctor about the possible side effects from treatment with Iressa.